Families With Kids

 Just down the street, Pointe Orlando — a walkable dining, shopping and attractions complex — has WonderWorks, an upside-down building described as an indoor amusement park for the mind.
 The whole family can also enjoy bowling, billiards, video games and other fun activities, not to mention some great food, at Pointe Orlando’s Main Event Entertainment.

 Less than a mile from Pointe Orlando, Ripley’s Believe It or Not! has a host of wonderfully weird exhibits from around the world.
 If you’re more interested in action-oriented experiences, check out iFLY Orlando Indoor Skydiving, I-Drive NASCAR and Andretti Indoor Karting & Games.
+Don’t skip on family fun at I-Drive’s escape rooms, either, including The Escape Game Orlando (rated No. 1 in the destination by TripAdvisor), Lockbusters Escape Game and Escapology.

 International Drive even features a classic amusement park: Fun Spot America, which has a location near Walt Disney World in Kissimmee.
 For more outdoor fun, the whole family can live the pirate’s life on two championship, 18-hole courses at Pirate’s Cove Adventure Golf.
 Or, discover a brand-new way to golf at Topgolf Orlando.